The Top Activities and Attractions on Santo

 The Ni-Vanuatu culture is extremely accessible and holds many fascinating traditions, many of which you can witness at Leweton Cultural Village.

-This remarkable village has been meticulously constructed using only traditional methods; no nails or modern tools in sight.
+This remarkable faux-village has been constructed using only traditional methods; no nails or modern tools in sight, to give you an example of authentic Ni-Vanuatu architecture.

-You'll witness captivating traditional dancing, participate in a genuine kava ceremony, and be mesmerised by the famous water music performed by talented ladies from the Banks Islands.
+You'll witness captivating traditional dancing, participate in a genuine kava ceremony with the opportunity to taste freshly squeezed kava, and be mesmerised by the famous water music performed by talented ladies from the Banks Islands.

 There are many more cultural villages around Santo, as listed in the 10 Best Cultural & Kastom Villages in Vanuatu.